 These gardens are run by associations of neighbours and by people of good will.
 The idea is to create a space where people can go, enjoy their time, the nature and the company of other people, without being bound or forced to buy anything.

-As almost everything worth visiting and discovering in Milan, these gardens are also difficult to find.
-Isola Pepe Verde is hidden by a high wall and a metal sheet gate, but after 16:00 it is always open.
+Like almost everything worth visiting and discovering in Milan, these gardens are also difficult to find.
+Isola Pepe Verde is hidden by a high wall and a metal sheet gate, but from 16:00 till dusk it is (almost) always open.
 Even if it looks like a private courtyard, you are free to go in, look around, introduce yourself to whoever is there and, at least this is what I do, sit and read a good book.
+It is a really nice way to get to know locals, a variety of people that have an interest in the local community and in the environment in common.